jesusmaesog/mycode/README.md

 # mycode

-This is a repository of some code practices with Python, Pandas, Numpy and Matplotlib
+This is a repository of some code practices with Python, Pandas, Numpy, Matplotlib and PowerBi